risk-first/website/menagerie/Feature-Risk.md

 ### Fashion

 Fashion plays a big part in IT, as this [infographic on website design shows](https://designers.hubspot.com/blog/the-history-of-web-design-infographic).
-True, websites have got easier to use as time has gone by, and users now expect this.
+True, web-sites have got easier to use as time has gone by, and users now expect this.
 Also, bandwidth is greater now, which means we can afford more media and code on the client side.
 However, _fashion_ has a part to play in this.

-By being _fashionable_, websites are communicating:   _this is a new thing_, _this is relevant_, _this is not terrible_:  all of which is mitigating a [Communication Risk](Communication-Risk).  <!-- tweet-start -->Users are all-too-aware that the Internet is awash with terrible, abandon-ware sites that are going to waste their time.
+By being _fashionable_, web-sites are communicating:   _this is a new thing_, _this is relevant_, _this is not terrible_:  all of which is mitigating a [Communication Risk](Communication-Risk).  <!-- tweet-start -->Users are all-too-aware that the Internet is awash with terrible, abandon-ware sites that are going to waste their time.
 How can you communicate that you're not one of them to your users? <!-- tweet-end -->

 ## Delight